 It is necessary for all parents and visitors to wear Academy ID badges indicating that they have registered with Academy security.
 All faculty and support staff are required to wear their named photo ID badges at all times whilst on campus, identifying them as authorised Academy personnel.
+Students in Pre-K - Grade 4 are encouraged to secure their Academy student ID badge to their bag, while students in Grade 5 should wear their lanyard when entering and exiting the building.
+This student ID is used for the STS bus and can also be loaded with money to use in the cafeteria.
 While on Academy property, we encourage all parents to report any suspicious behaviour or suspicious items to security at any of the gates or doors.
 Visitors will have lanyards designating their status by colour.
 Lost or stolen cards must be reported immediately.